Andlon/matrixcompare/README.md

 but is instead intended to be integrated into libraries that provide these kind of data structures.

-Please see the [documentation](https://docs.rs/matrixcompare) for more information.
+Please see the [documentation](https://docs.rs/matrixcompare) for more information, or the [changelog](CHANGELOG.md) for a list of changes in recent releases.

 Contributing
 ============